 • Your insurance policy may be old (more than 3 years) and you may not have updated the level of cover needed

-• Clients not keeping sums insured under review from year to year.
+• Not keeping sums insured under review from year to year

-• Not taking into consideration the fact accounting and Business interruption definitions for gross profit vary.
+• Not taking into consideration the fact that accounting and business interruption definitions for gross profit vary

-• Clients willingness to buy insufficient cover and ‘take a risk’
+• Willingness to buy insufficient cover and ‘take a risk’

-• Underestimating the costs for rebuilding the property, not keeping informed of rebuilding costs, all the while some cities have seen double digit inflation in that respect.
-Price of labour, materials and other costs should also be taken into account.
+• Underestimating the costs for rebuilding the property, not keeping informed of rebuilding costs.
+Some cities have seen double digit inflation in that respect.
+Price of labour, materials and other costs should be taken into account.

-• Not considering whether sums insured at the start of the policy will be enough during the policies full entire.
+• Not considering whether sums insured at the start of the policy will be enough during the policy’s entire life.

 1. Read and make sure you understand your Terms of Policy (ToP) and policy documents.